tabete-community/kotatsu/_pages/crew.md

 {% endfor %}
 </ul>

-Pull up your skewer, throw something on the grill and let's see what flavours we invent next.

 ---

-Have a project you'd like to roast over our coals?
+Have a project you'd like to bring to the table?
-Or maybe collaborate on something delicious?
+Or maybe collaborate on a tasty idea?
 Let's connect!
 Info at tabete.se or @tabete‑community on GitHub